 Performance Scaling (Handicapping)

 TRAZER can employ measured differences among various users to create simulations that scale each participating individual’s performance up or down.
-This performance “handicapping” allows users of differing capabilities – for example, trainer and client, father and son, athlete and couch potato – to train or compete on a “level” virtual playing field.
+This performance “handicapping” allows users of differing capabilities – for example, athletic trainer and client, father and son, athlete and couch potato – to train or compete on a “level” virtual playing field.
 Scaling factors can be applied to adjust for differences between users’ skill and training levels during paired or grouped multiplayer games and protocols.

 Measurement of Upper Extremity or Segmental Movements